onweb3/ShibaVille/README.md

-**Shibaville: A Fully On-Chain Game**
+**Shibaville: A Fully On-Chain Tower Defense Game**

-Shibaville is a revolutionary on-chain game now being built on the Binance Smart Chain (BSC) and Greenfield storage.
+Shibaville is a revolutionary on-chain game now being built on the high-performance, low-cost new Binance Chain (OPBNB) and Greenfield for 3D assets storage.
 All game mechanics, rules, and actions are embedded in smart contracts, ensuring a transparent, fair, and accessible experience for players across multiple platforms.
 In Shibaville, players immerse themselves in building, resource management, and strategic warfare while contributing to a vibrant and dynamic in-game economy.